Ashkan-Yaldaie/thesis/documents/Thesis.md

 ### Home automation and security system

-The home automation system should not have any negative effect on human health.
-It is not a bad practice to stand up once in a while to make coffee or switch on the light traditional way using a light switch.
+The home automation system should not have any negative effects on human health.
+It is not a bad habit to stand up once in a while to make some coffee or switch on the light traditional way using a light switch.
 New research shows that sitting more than six hours per day causes a premature death.
 While sitting the body will reduce burning fat by ninety percent,  the risk of diabetes increases by twenty-four percent and activitiy of leg muscles stops.
 (Johnson 2012)

 The 21st century is already the age of smart homes from the point of view of a person who lived in 1797 comparing the washing board or igniting a gas lamp to the washing machine and the light switch.
 So, are not we living in a smart home already?
 There is no need to touch a switch to turn on light, nowadays, a computer can do it automatically.
 But there is a difference between what someone needs and what someone wants to automate.
 The bottom line is: a smart home must be able to save money.
 (Velte & Elsenpeter 2003, 3-7; Jenson 2014)